cicciresearch/arkeo-api-docs/docs/routine/index.md

 # ROUTINE Commands

 Commands in this section are shared across all measurement routines.
 Each routine can be started from the MAIN target, after which the commands below control the measurement process, retrieve results, and manage settings.
+They can only be called if a routine is active.
+If no routine is active, any of these commands return `error 4006: no active routine` as an error object.
 ---

 ## Command Index